 As well as being neutered, microchipped, vaccinated and treated for fleas, your feline friend will also need regular vet check-ups as well as ongoing preventative treatment to protect against fleas and worms.

-You can find lots of information about looking after your cat in our Cat Care section, as well as guides on how to help your cat settle into their home or moving home with cats.
+You can find lots of information about looking after your cat in our Help and advice section, as well as guides on how to help your cat settle into their home or moving home with cats.

 Scratching is a normal behaviour for cats, so every home should have at least one scratching post to reduce the chance of sofas or other furniture getting damaged.